 - Only available with electricity or gas powered systems.

 Hot water systems are usually powered by one of four methods.
 They are electric, gas, solar and heat pump.

 - Electric hot water: This is generally the most expensive if it’s on the continuous (full day rate).
-While running your system on off-peak electricity can be much cheaper, off-peak electricity isn’t available to all homes.
+While running your system on a controlled load tariff can be much cheaper, this isn’t available to all homes.
 Electric systems will generally cost from $300-$1,500 according to CHOICE, however that figure doesn’t include installation.